-In second, to achieve a good tradeoff between insertion capacity and watermark robustness to PA, FTA, OA, and WKA, as well as PIA, the projection function of DICTION is defined as neural network that learns to map the activation maps of the watermarked model $M^{wat}$ to a watermark $b$ and the activation of the nonwatermarked model to a random watermark $b_r$.
-More clearly, such a projection function is comparable to the discriminator of a GAN model trained to distinguish, for samples in the latent space, the activation maps produced by a watermarked model from activation maps of a nonwatermarked model.
-In other words, and as illustrated in Fig. \ref{fig:global_scheme}, we have: \begin{itemize} \item two generators $(f^l (LS, w^{wat}) and f^l (LS, w))$, where: $w^{wat}$ are the weights of the watermarked model $M^{wat}$ and $w$ those of the target model $M$; $l$ is the index of a given layer and $LS$ is a sample from the latent space.
+DICTION, the solution we propose, is a novel dynamic scheme.
+It inserts a watermark into the activation maps of one or many layers concatenated of the target model.
+Its originality is twofold.
+First of all, to ensure the fidelity requirement, i.e., not to disrupt the performance of the target model while embedding the watermark, it takes advantage of a trigger set issued from a distribution different from the training set.
+Our idea is that if the trigger set is out of the distribution of the training data, e.g. data issued from a latent space defined as a Gaussian distribution as in the context of GAN generators \cite{goodfellow2014generative} and Variational AutoEncoder (VAE) decoders \cite{kingma2019introduction}, one will better preserve the pdf of the activation maps of the training samples, and consequently the accuracy of the target model, while increasing the robustness of the watermark.

-\item and the discriminator that learns to map the output of these generators into different watermark spaces. \end{itemize}
+Second, to achieve a good trade-off between insertion capacity, and watermark robustness to PA, FTA, OA, and WKA, as well as to PIA, the projection function of DICTION is defined as a neural network that learns, using the trigger set, to map the activations of the target model $M^{\text{wat}}$ to a watermark $b$ and the activations of the non-watermarked model to a random watermark $b_r$.
+More clearly, such a projection function is comparable to the discriminator of a GAN model trained to distinguish, for samples in the latent space, the activation maps produced by a watermarked model from the ones of a non-watermarked model.

-In contrast to DeepSigns, where the projection function is a single perceptron trained on a static secret matrix $A$, DICTION depends thus on a neural network.
-As we will see, such a change makes DICTION much more performant than DeepSigns.
+DICTION's workflow is illustrated in Fig. \ref{fig:global_scheme} and, as can be seen, in one training round, it considers the following steps to produce a watermarked model: